Violeta-de-Anca/Benchmarking-of-methods-to-analyse-data-derived-from-GBS-MeDIP/README.md

 #### 2. Distribution Analysis

--  `distribution_fitting.R` R script to evaluate the statistical distribution (normal, poisson, negative-binomial) fitting the GBS-MeDIP count data.
-Calculates and visualizes Akaike Information Criterion (AIC) values.
+-  `Distribution_analysis` Folder containing an R script to evaluate the statistical distribution (normal, poisson, negative-binomial) fitting the GBS-MeDIP count data.
+Calculates and visualizes Akaike Information Criterion (AIC) values for the different tested distributions.

 #### 3. Statistical Method Benchmarking

--  `pvalue_uniformity_test.R` Evaluates the uniformity of p-value distributions to detect biases in various statistical methods.
+-  `Null_distribution` Folder containing scripts that evaluates the uniformity of p-value distributions to detect biases in the various statistical methods described in this article.
+In those scripts the reader will find for each of the evaluated method code to compute the False Positive Rate (FPR).

--  `false_positive_rate.R` Computes the False Positive Rate (FPR) for statistical methods such as Mann-Whitney, EdgeR (maximum and quasi-likelihood), and Limma.

--  `simulation_true_positive_rate.R` Simulates data to compute True Positive Rates (TPR) and generates Receiver Operating Characteristic (ROC) curves to compare the accuracy of different methods.
+-  `Simulation` Folder containing script which simulates GBS-MeDIP data to compute True Positive Rates (TPR) and generates Receiver Operating Characteristic (ROC) curves to compare the accuracy of different methods.

 ## Recommended Pipeline